Your Top 3 Questions Answered About nr-axSpA | MySpondylitisTeam

 Asking questions is crucial to good communication with your rheumatologist.
 If you don’t ask questions, your doctor may assume you already know the answer or don’t need more information.
 By knowing ahead of time what to ask, you ensure your rheumatologist understands what’s most important to you.
 This will help you get the most out of your visit.

-If you’ve received a diagnosis of nonradiographic axial spondyloarthritis (nr-axSpA), you may have questions regarding your condition, treatment options, and what to expect.
+If you’ve received a diagnosis of nonradiographic axial spondyloarthritis (nr-axSpA) — a condition related to ankylosing spondylitis — you may have questions regarding your condition, your health care treatment options, and what to expect.
 MySpondylitisTeam interviewed rheumatologist Dr. Siddharth Tambar about some of the most common questions he receives from people newly diagnosed with nr-axSpA.
-If you have the same questions, his answers may add to your knowledge and help you have better conversations with your doctor.
+If you have the same questions, his answers below may add to your knowledge and help you have better conversations with your doctor.

 It’s not something that you have caused or that you’re responsible for — it’s something that you’re predisposed to and happens in the normal course of life.
 There is something genetic that makes your immune system a little bit more prone to inflammation and attacking itself.
 Something seems to trigger that, and we don’t really know what that trigger is in everybody.
 Triggers are probably a series of things that naturally and normally happen in your life and development that end up leading to this autoimmune condition.